circleci/circleci-docs/jekyll/_cci2/concepts.md

 ## Projects
 {: #projects }

 A CircleCI project shares the name of the associated code repository in your [Version Control System]({{ site.baseurl }}/2.0/gh-bb-integration/) (VCS).
-Click **Add Project** in the CircleCI application to enter the Projects dashboard.
+Select **Projects** in the CircleCI web app side bar to enter the projects dashboard.
 From here you can set up and follow the projects you have access to.

 On the Projects Dashboard, you can either:
 * _Set Up_ any project that you are the owner of in your VCS.